 Finding out the answers to these questions is a delight for the audience to find out as the characters do and you’ll have a good time doing so.
 A movie like this walks a fine line in entertaining kids while keeping adults engaged and the adults at the showing of THE LEGO MOVIE Patricia and I attended sounded like they were having just as much fun as their kids.
 I know we were.

 The more cynical among you would say that THE LEGO MOVIE is simply a 100 minute commercial to sell toys and you’d be wrong.
 The filmmakers have actually taken their time to tell a real story about creative freedom.
 Lord Business wants to lock everything into a set form, following a rigid set of rules and instructions while The Master Builders want everybody to be free to explore whatever it is they can dream up and create.
 But it doesn’t beat you over the head with that message and never forgets it’s supposed to be entertaining and funny as well.
 Chris Pratt is utterly charming as Emmet.
-Between this and “Guardians of The Galaxy” this is going to be a good year for him.
+Between this and “Guardians of The Galaxy” 2014 was a good year for him.
 Will Arnett walks off with the voice acting honors in this one as his Batman is so wickedly pompous.
 And Jonah Hill is right behind with his Green Lantern who so desperately wants to be Superman’s best bud and is constantly rebuffed by the Lego Man of Steel.

 But it’s not really fair to single out one or two because everybody gets a chance to shine with their characters and get their funny lines or scenes as the rollercoaster plot takes us through various Lego worlds and to the final confrontation with Lord Business that definitely did not end the way I thought it would.